cockroachdb/docs/v22.2/ui-schedules-page.md

 Schedule ID          | The unique ID for the schedule.
 This is used to [pause](pause-schedules.html), [resume](resume-schedules.html), and [drop](drop-schedules.html) schedules.
 Label                | The label given to the schedule on creation.
 Status               | The current status of the schedule, **Active** or **Paused**.
-Next Execution Time  | The next time at which the scheduled task will run.
+Next Execution Time (UTC)  | The next time at which the scheduled task will run.
 Recurrence           | How often the schedule will run.
 Jobs Running         | The number of jobs currently running for that schedule.
 Owner                | The user that created the schedule.
-Creation Time        | The time at which the user originally created the schedule.
+Creation Time (UTC)       | The time at which the user originally created the schedule.

 ## Schedule details